ksahin/alembic/_posts/2019-01-03-7-numbers-e-commerce-price-monitoring.md

 When asked about what is the most important criteria for deciding where to buy 36% of people answered pricing, whereas only 14% chose stock availability and 1% return policy.
 Once again it shows that pricing matters, and it matters a lot.
 (2)

-#### It can take up to 120 hours a month to efficiently monitor 300 product.
+#### It can take up to 120 hours a month to efficiently monitor 300 products.

 [Price-monitoring](https://www.pricingbot.co/?utm_source=blog&utm_medium=post&utm_campaign=post1) takes time, we calculated that checking prices can take up to 40 hours for small size e-commerce with 100 SKUs and two competitors for each of their products.
 This is why we developed a solution that allows you to automatically track all your competitor’s product prices while only spending 2 minutes setting up your account.